awlsring/terraform-provider-headscale/README.md

 You can find this provider on the [Terraform Registry](https://registry.terraform.io/providers/awlsring/headscale/latest).

+## Versions

+As of release 0.2.0, this provider supports Headscale v0.23.0.
+This release changed the API with backwards incompatible changes.
+For compatibility with the previous API, use releases like 0.1.x.

 ## Differences between the Tailscale and Headscale Providers

 As Headscale has a different API than Tailscale, the functionality of this provider differs from what the [Tailscale provider](https://registry.terraform.io/providers/tailscale/tailscale) offers.